fidash/widget-monitorregions/README.md

-#OpenStack List Image Widget
+#OpenStack Resource Usage Widget

-This WireCloud widget displays a list of a user's available images in FIWARE's Cloud with the form of a table.
+This project is part of [FIWARE](https://www.fiware.org/).
+This widget is part of FI-Dash component included in FIWARE.

-The widget also has multi-region support and allows the creation of new images.
+The widget displays monitoring data fir a given region or virtual machine in FIWARE's Cloud using the XI-FI API.